imgui-rs/imgui-rs/README.markdown

-Note to Windows users: You will need to use the _MSVC ABI_ version of the Rust compiler along with its associated [dependencies](https://www.rust-lang.org/en-US/downloads.html#win-foot) to build this libary and run the examples.
+Note to Windows users: You will need to use the _MSVC ABI_ version of the Rust compiler along with its associated [dependencies](https://www.rust-lang.org/en-US/downloads.html#win-foot) to build this library and run the examples.

 ## How to contribute